 How To Make Hairy Bikers Jambalaya

-- Cook the ‘holy trinity’: Reduce the heat to medium.
-Add the chopped onion, celery, and green pepper to the pan.
-This combination is known as the ‘holy trinity’ in Cajun cooking.
+- Cook the holy trinity: Reduce the heat to medium.
+Add the onion, celery, and green pepper to the pan.
 Cook for 8-10 minutes, stirring occasionally, until the vegetables have softened and the onion is translucent.

-- Add aromatics and spices: Stir in the crushed garlic and cook for one more minute until fragrant.
-Add the Cajun seasoning and smoked paprika, and stir everything together for another minute to toast the spices.
+- Add the spices: Stir in the garlic and cook for one minute.
+Add the Cajun seasoning and smoked paprika, and stir for another minute to toast the spices.

-- Combine ingredients and cook the rice: Return the cooked chicken and chorizo to the pan.
-Pour in the chopped tomatoes and the chicken stock.
-Bring the mixture to a simmer.
-Stir in the long-grain rice, season with salt and pepper, and give it one final stir.
+- Build the pot: Return the chicken and chorizo to the pan.
+Pour in the tomatoes and stock, bring to a simmer.
+Stir in the rice, season with salt and pepper, and give it one final stir.

-- Simmer the jambalaya: Reduce the heat to low, place the lid on the pan, and let it simmer gently for 20-25 minutes.
-Avoid stirring during this time.
-The rice is cooked when all the liquid has been absorbed and the grains are tender.
+- Simmer undisturbed: Reduce the heat to low, put the lid on, and simmer gently for 20-25 minutes.
+Do not stir during this time.
+The rice is done when all the liquid has been absorbed and the grains are tender.

-- Add the finishing touches: Once the rice is cooked, turn off the heat.
-Stir in the cooked king prawns and the sliced spring onions.
-Put the lid back on and let the jambalaya stand for 5 minutes.
-The residual heat will warm the prawns through perfectly.
-Serve hot, straight from the pot.
+- Finish: Turn off the heat.
+Stir in the prawns and spring onions.
+Put the lid back on and leave for 5 minutes.
+The residual heat warms the prawns through without overcooking them.

 - Calories: Approx. 500-550 kcal